Maxoududu/MicroBlog/Readme.txt

 - Credit

-We used several tutos on the web (can't remember all of them) to do this project allowing use to discover and enjoy the incredible possibilities of python.
+We used several tutos on the web (can't remember all of them) to do this project and allowing us to discover and enjoy the incredible possibilities of python.